 The 5th Circuit upheld the lower court’s ruling that the individual mandate is no longer constitutional because it is no longer a tax.
 However, the appellate court asked the district court for more analysis on “severability” and the DOJ’s arguments raised on appeal.
 Severability is a legal concept that allows a court to declare a single provision within a larger piece of legislation invalid without striking related provisions.

 The 5th Circuit said that the severability analysis in the district court opinion is incomplete in two ways and needs to be reviewed again by the lower court.
-First, the lower court opinion gives relatively little attention to the intent of the 2017 Congress, which unlike the 2010 Congress, was able to observe the ACA’s actual implementation before reducing the individual mandate to $0; but not making other changes.
-Second, the district court opinion does not do the necessary legwork of parsing through the 900-plus pages of the post-2017 ACA, to explain how particular segments are inextricably linked to the individual mandate.
+First, the lower court gave relatively little attention to the intent of the 2017 Congress, which — unlike the 2010 Congress — had observed the ACA’s actual implementation before reducing the individual mandate to $0 without making other changes.
+Second, the district court did not do the necessary legwork of parsing through the 900-plus pages of the post-2017 ACA to explain how particular segments are inextricably linked to the individual mandate.

-Though the 5th Circuit found the individual mandate unconstitutional, there is no immediate impact on employers or their employees because Congress already reduced the penalty for those without health insurance coverage to $0.
-The more important question continues to be whether the courts conclude that other ACA provisions — or all of the ACA — are integral to the individual mandate and thus must also be invalidated.
+Though the 5th Circuit found the individual mandate unconstitutional, the ruling has no immediate impact on employers or employees, since Congress has already reduced the penalty for those without health insurance coverage to $0.
+The more important question continues to be whether the courts will conclude that other ACA provisions — or all of the ACA — are integral to the individual mandate and must also be invalidated.
 The Supreme Court will likely have the final say.